Teascade/simplestatic/README.md

 Todos:
 - Add a configuration file for anyone who does not wish to use command-line arguments
-- Add environment variable reading for additional configuration possibilities.
+- (DONE) Add environment variable reading for additional configuration possibilities.
 - Add the capability of serving static content

 ## Configuring Simple Static